Israeli authorities probe suspected Gaza intelligence leak by Netanyahu aide

-Details of the case have been trickling out only slowly because of a gag order.
+Details of the case have trickled out slowly because of a gag order.

-But a court ruling partially lifting the order has provided an initial glimpse of the case which the court said had compromised security sources and may have harmed Israel’s war effort.
+But a magistrate’s ruling partly lifting the order has provided an initial glimpse of the case that the court said had compromised security sources and may have harmed Israel’s efforts to release the hostages.

-On Friday, the magistrates’ court confirmed that a number of suspects had been arrested as part of the probe into a suspected “security breach caused by the illegal provision of classified information.”
+“Classified and sensitive intelligence information was taken from IDF (Israel Defense Forces) systems and taken out illegally,” a ruling by the Rishon Le-Zion Magistrates’ Court said on Sunday, which may have caused “serious damage to the state’s security and posed a risk to information sources.”

+In that, the court said, the leak could have hurt efforts to release the hostages.

 Details from the document in question were published by the German Bild newspaper on Sept.
 6, according to Israeli newspaper Haaretz, one of the media outlets that had appealed the court to lift the gag order.

-The article, labelled as an exclusive, purportedly outlined the negotiation strategy of Hamas, the Palestinian Islamist militant group which Israel has been fighting in Gaza for more than a year.
+The article, labeled as an exclusive, purportedly outlined the negotiation strategy of Hamas, the Palestinian militant group that Israel has been fighting in Gaza for more than a year.

 Around that time, the United States, Qatar and Egypt were mediating ceasefire talks between Israel and Hamas, that were to include a deal to release hostages held in Gaza.